 To access the trailhead, take the western-most Alberton exit off of Interstate I-90.
 Find your way to the west-bound on ramp, and then take the access road that starts there.
 When the road turns up Negro Gulch, named

-Nigger Gulch during Mullan's time, take the one-lane gravel road west.
+Nigger Gulch prior to 1972, take the one-lane gravel road west.
 The trailhead is about 1.5 miles at the end of that road.

 DO NOT attempt to access the trail from the Albertson Rest Area Eastbound which is between the freeway and the river.